 Understanding FDIC insurance limits

 The FDIC wants to make sure it can cover everyone with a bank account, so to make that happen, it caps how much money it insures.
-In short, the agency covers up to $250,000 per person per account.2 But it’s not just the type of account that matters—it’s whose name is on it.
+The FDIC says its standard is to cover up to “$250,000 per depositor, per insured bank, for each account ownership category.1

-Let’s say you have $100,000 in your checking account and $150,000 in your savings, all at the same bank.
+Here’s an example: Let’s say you have $100,000 in your checking account and $150,000 in your savings, all at the same bank.
 The FDIC classifies those under the same category: single accounts.4 So you would have hit your FDIC deposit limit.
 Every additional cent deposited into either account would be uninsured.
 But if you have money in other banks or other deposit categories, you may have additional coverage.